eugenia1984/english/glossary.md

 - **overlap**: is used when one thing covers or extends over part of another.
 In this context, it means that elements on the screen are incorrectly positioned, covering parts of each other. **On** is used to indicate the device where the overlapping occurs.
 It shows the relationship between the elements and the devices.
 For example: Example: `The images overlap on the webpage, making it difficult to see all the content clearly`. -> Here, overlap describes the positioning issue and on specifies where it occurs.

+- **overlooked**: means to miss or ignore something important.
+For example: `We might have overlooked a small bug in the code`. -> Maybe the team didn't see a small mistake in the code.

 - **overtime** (**To work overtime**): means to work extra hours beyond the standard schedule, often to meet deadlines or complete urgent tasks.
 For example: `The team had to work overtime to finish the project before the deadline.` -> Meaning you had to work extra hours to complete the project in order to meet the deadline.
 In this sentence, Linda is recalling a specific week when everyone had to put in extra hours to meet the demands of their work.

 - **overwhelmed**: means feeling extremely stressed, overloaded, or unable to cope with a situation.
 For example: `She felt overwhelmed by the number of tasks she had to complete`. -> This means she had too much to do and felt stressed.